Rattlesnake Gulf and the Blue Hole

 Directions: From Syracuse and points north: Take I-81 S. to US-20 West, Exit 15; Turn left onto US 20 for 4 miles; Turn left onto Case Hill Rd. for 2.3 miles; Turn left onto South Cook Rd. for 0.6 miles.
-End at Adams Eden Camp (4812 S. Cook Rd.).
+End at 4812 S. Cook Rd.

 AKA: Rattlesnake Gulch; the Blue Hole; Wedding Falls; Great Falls

-Adams Eden Camp approached NYFalls.com about doing a profile on this amazing glen.
+The private camp that owned the property in 2015 approached NYFalls.com about doing a profile on this amazing glen.
 For one, they were concerned about people trespassing on the land through other means and getting into trouble.
 The camp wanted to let people know that they can visit this place safely and legally.
 Walking from the “Blue Hole” down provides a safer, more enjoyable route than the unauthorized access, and the camp offers a host of activities to fill out the rest of your day.
-For a very reasonable price of $3 per person for a day pass, we found this to be more than worth it.
+For a very reasonable rate per person for a day pass, I found this to be more than worth it.
+As of 2019, I have been unable to verify the existence of the camp or any official access.
+Any information I found was about there being no access and the camp being closed.
+So I am marking this place as Off-Limits, until I find out otherwise.

 Rattlesnake Gulf is very typical of the type of glens and gorges in the Finger Lakes region.
 You will find towering shale stone walls sandwiched with limestone layers.
 However, Rattlesnake Gulf is unique in the breadth and scope of this characteristic.
 With a steep grade towards the Tully Valley, the creek speedily rushes downhill, and for centuries has cut a sharp ravine into the bedrock.
 During this time, when the water reached tougher rock layers, or extended periods of low flow, waterfalls stalled and cut deep potholes into the weaker, soluble rock below.
 Rattlesnake Gulf is full of these deep blue basins, colored by the minerals from the limestone that the creek passes through.